ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 Mergify dismisses a reviewer's status after any change to the pull request commit history (such as adding a new commit or rebasing).
 Smaller changes, such as documentation edits or rebases on top of latest master, only require additional review by maintainers.
 Their approval is sufficient because a team assigned as a reviewer already approved the pull request.

 - Label: `needs: review`.
-- Time: Three days for reviewers to leave feedback after the autoreviewer bot add the label.
+- Time: Three days for reviewers to leave feedback after the autoreviewer bot has added the label.

 ### The Continuous Integration (CI) testing